NeuroBo Pharmaceuticals - Consensus Indicates Potential 307.8% Upside

-NeuroBo Pharmaceuticals found using ticker (NRBO) now have 2 analysts covering the stock.
+NeuroBo Pharmaceuticals with ticker code (NRBO) have now 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 30 and 20 calculating the mean target price we have 25.
-Now with the previous closing price of 6.13 this would indicate that there is a potential upside of 307.8%.
-There is a 50 day moving average of 5.5 and the 200 day moving average is 6.64.
-The company has a market capitalisation of $102m.
-Visit the company website at: http://www.neurobopharma.com
+The range between the high target price and low target price is between 30 and 20 with a mean TP of 25.
+Now with the previous closing price of 6.13 this now indicates there is a potential upside of 307.8%.
+The day 50 moving average is 5.5 while the 200 day moving average is 6.64.
+The market capitalisation for the company is $102m.
+You can visit the company’s website by visiting: http://www.neurobopharma.com

 NeuroBo Pharmaceuticals, a clinical-stage biotechnology company provides therapies for neurodegenerative and cardiometabolic diseases.
 Its therapeutics programs include NB-01 for the treatment of painful diabetic neuropathy; NB-02 to treat cognitive impairment and modify the progression of neurodegenerative diseases associated with the malfunction of protein; and Gemcabene, which is focused on developing and commercializing therapies for the treatment of dyslipidemia.
 NeuroBo Pharmaceuticals was incorporated in 2017 and is headquartered in Boston, Massachusetts.